EfrainJSantiago/Harvest-Heights/README.md

 As the name class name implies, the project game was developed fully in python.
 It was made using free sprites, assets, and sounds on itch.io.

+The ZIP package download for this project can be found here: [link](https://github.com/EfrainJSantiago/Harvest-Heights)

 ## How to Run
 Run the main.py file to play the game.